outlyerapp/packs/java/README.md

 *WARNING: This pack will only work with the latest version of the Dataloop.IO Agent*

 The plugin for this pack monitors java processes via JMX.
-You will need to set the JMX URL to connect to the java process to pull out all the internal java metrics.
+You will need to set the JMX URL to connect to the java process to pull out all the internal java metrics. **You will need Java 1.5 or above installed for this integration to work**

 To set the JMX URL edit the `java.py` plugin and change: